mapproxy/mapproxy/doc/auth.rst

   prefix = foo

 MapProxy Authorization API
 --------------------------

-MapProxy looks in the request environment for an ``mapproxy.authorize`` entry.
-This entry should contain a authorize callable (function or method).
-If it does not find any callable, then MapProxy assumes that authorization is not enabled and all requests should be allowed.
+MapProxy looks in the request environment for a ``mapproxy.authorize`` entry.
+This entry should contain a callable (function or method).
+If it does not find any callable, then MapProxy assumes that authorization is not enabled and all requests are allowed.

 The signature of the authorization function: